-Latent class regression models for each road classification are shown in Tables 5 to 7.
-In line with previous studies, the number of latent classes for each model was selected by using the Bayesian information criterion (BIC); the number of latent classes that produced the smallest BIC was used (39, 40).
-However, Louviere et al. suggest that the smallest Akaike information criterion (AIC) be used to determine the best-fit number of classes, and this was the case for the major collector model (41).
-Yang found similar results with regard to the number of latent classes based on AIC (42).
+Latent class regression models for each road classification are shown in (Table 5, Table 6, and Table 7).
+In line with previous studies, the number of latent classes for each model were selected using the Bayesian Information Criterion (BIC)-the number of latent classes that produced the smallest BIC were used (39, 40).
+However, Louviere et al. suggest that the smallest Akaike Information Criterion (AIC) be used to determine the best fit number of classes and this was the case for the major collector model (41)-Yang found similar results in terms of the number of latent classes based on AIC (42).

-The class split for each classification is highly significant and the best-fit number of classes is different for each model.
-Principal arterials have a best-fit model with three latent classes, major collectors with four latent classes, and Interstates with two latent classes.
+The class-split for each classification is highly significant and the best fit number of classes are different for each model.
+Principal arterials have a best fit model with three latent classes as is shown in (Table 5), major collectors with four latent classes as is shown in (Table 6), and interstates with two latent classes as is shown in (Table 7).